First Quarter on

 Moon after apogee

-1 day after point of apogee on 28 February 2004 at 10:45 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next perigee on 12 March 2004 at 03:37 in ♏ Scorpio.
+1 day since point of apogee on 28 February 2004 at 10:45 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next perigee on 12 March 2004 at 03:37 in ♏ Scorpio.

 Moon after ascending node

-3 days after ascending node on 26 February 2004 at 00:15 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 10 March 2004 at 23:05 in ♏ Scorpio.
+3 days after ascending node on 26 February 2004 at 00:15 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 10 March 2004 at 23:05 in ♏ Scorpio.

-12 days since the previous standstill on 16 February 2004 at 13:51 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.229°, the lunar orbit is extending northward over the next day to face maximum declination of ∠27.341° at the point of next northern standstill on 1 March 2004 at 11:47 in ♋ Cancer.
+12 days since the last southern standstill on 16 February 2004 at 13:51 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.229° the lunar orbit is extending northward over the next day to face maximum declination of ∠27.341° at the point of next northern standstill on 1 March 2004 at 11:47 in ♋ Cancer.

 In 6 days on 6 March 2004 at 23:14 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.